csci5117s23/homework-2-Nat0110tan/README.md

 ## Challenge Task

 * I started the challenge task: [yes]
-* I completed the challenge task: [no] delete category doesn't work, add category will work, if you refresh the page after you add a new category
+* I completed the challenge task: [no] delete category doesn't work, add category will work, if you refresh the page after you add a new category.
+When user click the user button on the top left corner, they can logout